 EBSCO contains a wide variety of popular full-text and bibliographic databases, which include full-text plus abstracts and indexing for thousands of journals and periodicals.
 A wide range of subjects are covered including business, education, the social sciences and medicine.
 There are also 35 full-text national and international newspapers, and selective full-text of 375 regional U.S. newspapers.
 EBSCO also offers Searchasaurus, Kids Search and Student Research Center for younger scholars.

 Find diverse global perspectives on topics related to controversial issues, the environment, health, education, science, business, economics, politics, criminal justice and more from a variety of current and retrospective news media including newspapers, newswires, broadcast transcripts, blogs, periodicals, videos and web-only content.
 Includes local newspapers such as the the Harlan Daily Enterrpise and the Middlesboro Daily News as well as regional titles such as the Lexington Herald-Leader and the Knoxville News-Sentinel.

 FirstSearch offers seamless electronic access to almost a dozen databases containing articles, papers, proceedings, government publications and more.
 FirstSearch includes WorldCat, a database that allows you to search for books and other materials in libraries worldwide.

-Career and Technical Education - Vocational and technical periodicals covering all aspects of the Vo/Tech curriculum
+Career & Technical Education - Vocational and technical periodicals covering all aspects of the Vo/Tech curriculum.

 eBooks from Ebsco contains electronic books on a wide variety of academic subjects.
 Users can preview an e-book online, peruse a page, read each page in depth, jump to specific chapters or pages, or use links in the Table of Contents or Index to go directly to specific chapters of interest.
 Every word in every ebook is searchable. eBooks can be viewed online and in many cases downloaded to computers or mobile devices.